 Tissue Matrix - Fish and Shellfish

 Pesticides, other organic chemicals, and metals (except mercury) in fish and shellfish tissue were assessed based on a modified version of the Fish Contaminant Goals (“FCG”) developed by OEHHA (OEHHA 2008) in accordance with a narrative water quality objective.
 The narrative water quality objective is evaluated by selecting an appropriate numeric evaluation guideline, in accordance with section 6.1.3 of the Listing Policy.
-Narrative water quality objectives may be general, or reference aquatic life and each regional board has slightly different objective language.
+Narrative water quality objectives may be general, or reference aquatic life and each Regional Water Board has slightly different objective language.
 The following are examples of narrative objective language:

 Controllable water quality factors shall not cause a detrimental increase in concentrations of toxic substances found in bottom sediments or aquatic life.
 Effects on aquatic organisms, wildlife, and human health will be considered.